diko316/use-case/README.md

 ## Usage

-To understand better on how to use this library, we are going to run through a quick start guide.
+To better understand how to use this library, we are going to run through a quick start guide.

 ### Quick Start Guide

-#### Define all user stories in a script based on what your P.O. or your team has agreed for the project named **My Auth Website**.
+#### 1. Define all user stories in a script based on what your P.O. or your team has agreed for the project named **My Auth Website**.

 1. *P.O.*: As a **visitor**, I can **visit** the **public** area of the system.
 2. *Team mate*:  As a **visitor** or **guest**, I can **login** and change my role into **admin**.